 - Benalnatura: As its name suggests, Benalnatura is a nudist beach, giving total freedom to all those who want to take a sun bath water without swimming trunks.

-- Pictures below are some of the images you can find in our Benalmadena Pictures.
+Pictures below are some of the images you can find in our Benalmadena photos.

 For more Benalmadena information feel free to visit the link below:

 Avenida Juan Luis Peralta s/n, Benalmádena Pueblo 29639

 Tel: (+34) 952.579.800

 Benalmadena is maybe the ideal place for many of the tourists who like to enjoy the nightlife.
 This munincipality is very popular so beaches are crowded, take it in consideration if you are looking for a quiet holiday place.